Configuration

 If set, this is the filepath to an init script.
 At startup, Meerkat DSA will

-load this script and execute the default export or an export named init
+load this script and execute the default export or an export named init, if

 either one exists.